top of page

 Billions of people know about Jesus, but few worship Him.
 How do we know this?
 If they knew Him, they would worship Him, and very few do.
 We must know Jesus as God, not a historical figure, not a mythical character.

 These books we have been looking at will help us come to know Jesus when we read in faith.
-Doubt is the enemy, faith is the victory.
-When we come to Him believing, the Holy Spirit will quicken us and lead us to worshipping Jesus as God, in Spirit and in Truth.
+Doubt is the enemy, and faith is the victory.
+When we come to Him believing, the Holy Spirit will quicken us and lead us to worship Jesus as God, in Spirit, and in Truth.

 As we read, we must read in faith and then we can enter into this truth that St. Paul writes us: